clicon/clixon/doc/startup.md

 You enable the automatic upgrading by registering the changelog upgrade method in `clixon_plugin_ini()` using wildcards:
 ```
-   upgrade_callback_register(h, yang_changelog_upgrade, NULL, 0, 0, NULL);
+   upgrade_callback_register(h, xml_changelog_upgrade, NULL, 0, 0, NULL);
 ```

 The transformation is defined by a list of changelogs.
 Each changelog defined how a module (defined by a namespace) is transformed from an old revision to a nnew.
-Example:
+Example from [test_upgrade_auto.sh](../test/test_upgrade_auto.sh)
 ```
 <changelogs xmlns="http://clicon.org/xml-changelog">
   <changelog>